-I’d asked for the forth time, “who is playing on the stereo?”
-He said, “if you ask me again, I’m going to punch you!”
+I’d asked for the fourth time, “Who is playing on the stereo?”
+He said, “If you ask me again, I’m going to punch you!”

 Ah!
-Applebees, great place for a quite wind down meal.
+Applebees, a great place for a quiet wind-down meal.
 I was proven wrong.

-For some reason I’d been running into a lot of past military and/or families of service men and women throughout Sidewalk Ghosts.
+For some reason, I’d been running into a lot of past military and/or families of servicemen and women throughout Sidewalk Ghosts.
 In that, I promise I have not been pre-selecting my destinations or planning on who I interview.
-I’ve truly been going with the flow and have worked to be as spontaneous and open to situation as I can, and the night that Victor appeared before us, as in many cases was spontaneous to a feeling that pushed me to reach out to him.
+I’ve truly been going with the flow and have worked to be as spontaneous and open to a situation as I can, and the night that Victor appeared before us, as in many cases was spontaneous to a feeling that pushed me to reach out to him.

 By first impressing, it was easy to profile Victor as homeless, but that was farthest from the truth as I got to know him.
 Later becoming offended when, as he entered the restaurant, two girls at the front desk, in a very apparent way, showed faces of judgment the moment he walked into the establishment.
 Killed me to witness.